 We seek to fairly compensate artists for their work and research, and acknowledge womxn’s leadership in the creative community.

 We encourage work that doesn’t necessarily end in a product to be sold, but rather builds relationships between communities, and allows for in-depth research, and creates unique experiences.

 Arts Assembly acknowledges the Squamish, Musqueam, and Tsleil-Waututh peoples on whose traditional territories we live and work on.

-Arts Assembly is a registered not for profit organization in British Columbia.
+Arts Assembly is a registered not for profit organization in British Columbia and member of PAARC.

-ARTS ASSEMBLY inaugurated their programming in September 2016 with Holly Schmidt’s Vanitas, a foraging and flower arranging session that began with a lecture on Dutch still life.
-Throughout ARTS ASSEMBLY’s first year, we held numerous workshops led by local social practice artists ranging from textile processes, movement, to urban planning.
+Arts Assembly inaugurated their programming in September 2016 with Holly Schmidt’s Vanitas, a foraging and flower arranging session that began with a lecture on Dutch still life.
+Throughout AArts Assembly’s first year, we held numerous workshops led by local social practice artists ranging from textile processes, movement, to urban planning.
 All of which emphasized accessibility and community.

 During this four-month period, Arts Assembly developed and produced a publication in collaboration with arts centre Treignac Projet, of Limousin, France, held a week--long public forum project with artist and urban planning collective Crazy Dames and a pop-up exhibition space during Harmony Arts Festival with Jacob Gleeson’s Tent Shop, and a mobile dance and lecture series Orchestra in collaboration with local performance collective BoomBox.